raspberrypi/documentation/configuration/uart.md

 The overlays `uart2`, `uart3`, `uart4`, and `uart5` are used to enable the four additional UARTs on the Pi 4.
 There are other UART-specific overlays in the folder.
 Refer to `/boot/overlays/README` for details on Device Tree overlays, or run `dtoverlay -h overlay-name` for descriptions and usage information.

 For full instructions on how to use Device Tree overlays see [this page](device-tree.md).
-In brief, add a line to the `config.txt` file to enable Device Tree overlays.
+In brief, add a line to the `config.txt` file to apply a Device Tree overlay.
 Note that the `-overlay.dts` part of the filename is removed.
 For example:
 ```
 dtoverlay=disable-bt
 ```